Tips to Ace Behavioral Interview

 Career coaches and US best resume writers all agree that you need to learn more about the organization you would like to get employed with.
 Look for anything that can equip you with a better idea of what this prospective employer needs, starting from the online job description to the company’s website.

 2) Demonstrate your strengths

 Use your professional resume to create a list of skills and competencies that are an excellent fit for the position.
-While being in the interview, you need to appeal to your professional skills set and emphasize those features which they seek in a successful candidate.
+While being in the interview, you need to appeal to your professional skill set and emphasize those features that they seek in a successful candidate.

 3) Tell an interesting story about your past

 Your interviewers definitely saw your perfect resume, so there is no need to repeat it.
 Create a story that is engaging and tells new things about you.
 Keep your answers short but deep, enabling your interviewers to evaluate you as a professional candidate and a potential team member.

 Probably, the most critical part of the behavioral interview is to get to know your weaknesses.
 Everyone has them, but your interviewers’ initial goal is to understand in which way you can handle different troubles.
 Thus, prepare several stories about the situations in the past that were challenging or those you were not ready to and tell how you resolved these problems.